 Doing cardio, aerobic exercises and strength training can help reduce back pain by making you more flexible, reduce inflammation, improve posture, maintain weight and reduce muscular weakness.

-The top exercises that can prevent lower back pain and strengthen your core are planks, swimmers, rows, V-ups, and cat and cow.
+The top exercises that can prevent lower back pain and strengthen your core are planks, swimmers in a good pool, rows, V-ups, and cat and cow.